 Assisting the Legal Team is:

-Abbie Knight, Legal Assistant
+Abbie Knight, Legal Assistant:

-- Began working as a legal assistant for the Law Office of Jeffrey Meldon in 1979. - Has over 30 years of knowledge and experience working with the Courthouse and the DMV on DUI cases in Gainesville and Alachua County.
+- Began working as a Legal Assistant for Meldon Law in 1979. - Has over 30 years of knowledge and experience working with the Courthouse and the DMV on DUI cases in Marion and Alachua County.